Discover CBD Wax Dabs: Your Complete Guide

 CBD shatter

 CBD shatter has a different structure than wax.
 It looks like shattered glass, as the name indicates.
-It’s been compared to rock candy by others.
+Others have compared it to rock candy.
 Shatter gets made by extracting oil with chemicals or heat, then cooling and hardening it to give it the appearance of amber-colored glass.
 When cooked for consumption, shatter becomes a sticky, viscous liquid resembling honey.

 CBD Crumble

-CBD crumble made in the same way as budder but with a pre-purged CBD oil higher in moisture and viscosity.
-This produces a crumblier product than CBD budder and has a consistency similar to feta cheese.
+CBD crumble is made in the same way as budder, but with a pre-purged CBD oil higher in moisture and viscosity.
+This produces a crumblier product than CBD budder, with a consistency similar to feta cheese.

 CBD Live Resin